GiovaniPM/DMNTests/PlantUML/Course Gant.md

 ## Project initialization

 - **title**<br>
-Define the title of Gant graph, to be showed above the graph.
+Defines the title of Gant graph, to be showed above the graph.
 >**title** *string*
 ```plantuml
 ex.:
     title Project\nDelivery SDS 001
 ```
 - **footer**<br>
+Defines the footer message, to be showed under the graph.
 >**footer** *string*
 ```plantuml
 ex.:
     footer Giovani Perotto Mesquita\n18/01/2011 - 13:01
 ```
 - **scale**<br>
+Defines the start scale, to be showed.
+Useful when you need print, or show the graph.
 >**scale** *factor*<br>
 >or <br>
 >**scale** *fraction*<br>